-- If you register for a class, charges are incurred and you must meet the payment deadlines.
+- If you register for a course, charges are incurred and you must meet the payment deadlines.

-- If payment is not received in full at the time of registration or if past-due charges remain from a prior term, you may be subject to disenrollment procedures and disenrolled from one or all of your courses.
+- If payment is not received in full by the payment due date or if overdue charges remain from a prior term, you may be subject to disenrollment procedures and disenrolled from one or all of your courses.

 - An overdue balance may cause you to lose eligibility for services, such as future registration, transcripts, and diplomas.

 - UMUC sends an e-billing statement to your preferred e-mail address after any activity to your account.
 However, you are responsible for keeping your contact information updated and staying informed of your account balance and due dates.

 - You are responsible for all debts incurred, regardless of whether or not an e-bill is received or payment is to be made by a third party.

 - If you are no longer interested in taking a course, you must officially drop or withdraw from the course.
 Do not depend on the disenrollment process to drop or withdraw you from a course.
 Drops and withdrawals are prorated, depending on the number of days passed since the course start date.
 Please check the refund schedule before dropping or withdrawing from a course.
 If you were awarded financial aid, you should consult the UMUC Office of Financial Aid prior to a drop or withdraw.